Special territories of members of the European Economic Area: Faroe Islands

 The Faroe Islands have never been part of the EU.
 Danish citizens residing on the islands are not considered citizens of a member state within the meaning of the treaties or, consequently, citizens of the European Union.
-However, Faroese people, who are Danish citizens i.e. citizens of the Danish Realm, may become EU citizens by changing their registered residence to the Danish mainland.
+However, Faroese people, who are Danish citizens, may become EU citizens by changing their registered residence to the Danish mainland.

 The Faroe Islands are not part of the Schengen Area, and Schengen visas are not valid.
 However, the islands are part of the Nordic Passport Union and the Schengen Agreement provides that travellers passing between the islands and the Schengen Area are not to be treated as passing the external frontier of the Area.
 This means that there is no formal passport control, but an identity check at check-in for air or boat travel to the islands where Nordic citizens on intra-Nordic travel need no passport, only showing the ticket plus identity card.